 A Brief History of the Santa Fe Traditional Music Festival

 The Santa Fe festival has a long and illustrious history, beginning in 1974 as the Santa Fe Banjo and Fiddle Contest, and originally run by the Santa Fe Friends of Old-Time Music, later becoming a festival under another nonprofit group, the Southwest Pickers, who moved the event out of Santa Fe in 2016 to pursue opportunities elsewhere.
 In 2017, the festival was brought back to Santa Fe through the efforts of long-time festival organizers who created a new organization, the Santa Fe Friends of Traditional Music.
 In 2017, 2018, and 2019, the Santa Fe TradFest was held at Camp Stoney, a beautiful location at 7855 Old Santa Fe Trail.
-Due to COVID-19 pandemic restrictions, our festival this year will be held online August 29 with 2 ZOOM Workshop "Tents" and 5 hours of performances in a YouTube Premiere.
-Schedules and links are on the HOME page.
+Due to COVID-19 pandemic restrictions, the 2020 festival was held online with 2 ZOOM Workshop "Tents" and 5 hours of performances in a YouTube Premiere.
+Those workshops and all performances are on our YouTube channel.
+CHECK IT OUT!

 This Festival is a project of The Santa Fe Friends of Traditional Music, a 501(c)(3) non-profit organization.
 All contributions to Santa Fe Friends of Traditional Music are tax-deductible to the full extent allowed by law.